jasminax/marshalmatters/README.md

 #Marshal Matters

-Simple line-up checker for dragon boat teams to be used to check if their boat meets the requirements of the race.
+Simple line-up checker for dragon boat teams to check if their boat meets the requirements of the race.